How to get your Hawaii marriage license

 Whether you are having a large wedding or a small civil marriage, to be legally wed in Hawaii, you must obtain a marriage license.
 You can get your marriage license as early as 30 days before your ceremony.
 You must have it before we perform the ceremony and it would help to bring it to the ceremony site.
 This is the second most important thing besides your presence at the ceremony if you want it to be a legal ceremony.
 After the ceremony I will file it with the State of Hawaii to finalize the legal portion of the marriage.
 For a step by step guide on obtaining a Hawaii marriage license, click on the button below.

 Here is the information on marriage licensing.
 Please make your inquiries about this through State of Hawaii Dept of Health office. .

-After you have applied to get married, you must go in person to pick up a marriage worksheet with one of the following locations/agents.
+After you have applied to get married, you must go together in person to pick up a marriage worksheet with one of the licensed agents.

 Hawaii Department of Health (Mon – Fri, 8:00a – 4:00) Holidays excluded